Crossdale, Queensland: Education

 There are no schools in Crossdale.
-The nearest primary schools are Toogoolawah State School in Toogoolawah to the west and Fernvale State School in Fernvale to the south-west.
-The nearest secondary schools are Toogoolawah State High School in Toogoolawah to the west and Kilcoy State High School in Kilcoy to the north.
+The nearest government primary schools are Toogoolawah State School in Toogoolawah to the west and Fernvale State School in Fernvale to the south-west.
+The nearest government secondary schools are Toogoolawah State High School in Toogoolawah to the west and Kilcoy State High School in Kilcoy to the north.

 Facilities

 Bryden-Fairview Cemetery is at 2959 Wivenhoe Somerset Road down a 300 m access road (27.2048°S 152.5541°E).